SGSSS Career Pathways Mentoring Programme

 Monitoring and evaluation

-We’ll be regularly in touch to hear how your experience is going and help to make it even better through the following mechanisms:
+The SGSSS team will be in touch regularly to hear how the experience is going and help to make it even better through the following mechanisms:

 – check-in email, after the first month